usaid-cs/yesterday-i-learned/random.md

 1. Halibut is delicious if lightly fried.
 1. Curling was invented by, in someone's words, "those damned Scots".
 1. A Live Drop is when two people meet up and exchange items or information.
 A [Dead Drop](https://en.wikipedia.org/wiki/Dead_drop) is when the two people don't meet.
-1. One pro about keeping touch with people is that they may be useful for being references when applying for various things.
 1. An [Euler's disk](https://www.youtube.com/watch?v=gO8wt5xbvLk) on a concave surface can spin for a long time.
 1. [Thunderbolt 3 ports are supersets of USB C ports.](https://thunderbolttechnology.net/blog/difference-between-usb-c-and-thunderbolt-3) The reverse is not the case.
 1. 1500 requests a day is about once a minute, more or less.